 Running on empty?
 Grumpy, weary, or anxious?

-Get settled and relaxed in a practice of Restorative Yoga poses.
+Get settled and relaxed in a practice of Restorative Yoga.
 With the support of blankets, blocks, and bolsters, this soothing, deeply relaxing practice will help you manage stress, settle down, and leave you feeling refreshed.

 About Restorative Yoga

 Restorative Yoga is an inward, receptive practice that creates expansion and/or grounding in a physically passive way with the use of props.
 The goal of Restorative Yoga practice is to create a safe and supportive space for the body so that tension will be released, a relaxation response will be initiated and the mind has the opportunity to observe and eventually learn the body and mind’s process of relaxing.
 For more on the power of Restorative Yoga, check out Tara's personal grounding practice originally published in in Yoga Journal!